 GPS and GSM services are predominantly used to identify vehicle locations.
 GPS fleet management tracking technology enables individual driving efficiency to be tracked in real time as it calculates precisely by transmitting unique satellite signals that GPS receiver processes.
 Not only do these GPS receivers monitor their precise location, but they can also calculate speed and time so that the GPS fleet management software can monitor a vehicle and its driver’s movement.

 A typical GPS tracking system framework consists of:

-GPS tracking server: The tracking system receives and stores and sends data to the user on request from the GPS tracking unit.
+- GPS tracking server: The GPS tracking system receives and stores and sends data to the user on request from the GPS tracking unit.

 As mentioned earlier, a broad range of driver behavior performance monitoring software solutions are available for people and businesses alike.
 GPS tracking software can use different platforms and can be installed locally or web-based.
 Also commonly used for real-time surveillance and driver performance reporting are smartphones and tablets.

 Open-source applications and proprietary apps are available on: